02shreyansh/SocioGram/README.md

 1. Start the server:
    ```
+   cd .\backend\
-   npm run server
+   npm run dev
    ```

 2. In a separate terminal, start the client:
    ```
-   cd client
+   cd .\frontend\
-   npm start
+   npm run dev
    ```

-3. Open your browser and navigate to `http://localhost:3000` to access the application.
+3. Open your browser and navigate to `http://localhost:5173` to access the application.

 ## Contributing